Copycat Lofthouse Sugar Cookies taste just like those amazing melt-in-your-mouth cookies from the grocery store. They are SO soft and yummy!

 - food coloring

-In a mixer, cream sugar and butter until fluffy.
+- In your stand mixer (or with a hand mixer) cream sugar and butter until fluffy.

 Recipe from Melissa’s Cuisine.